 - When the fruit is cool, mix together all of the dough ingredients except the fruit, and knead, using an electric mixer or bread machine, till the dough is soft and elastic.
 Mix in the fruit and any liquid not absorbed.

 - Let the dough rise for 1 hour, covered.
 It should become puffy, though may not double in bulk.

-- Divide the dough into ball-shaped pieces, about 100g each.
-You should get between 12 - 14 pieces.
+- Divide the dough into 12 ball-shaped pieces.

 - Use your greased hands to round them into balls and arrange in the prepared pan.

 - Cover the pan, and let the buns rise for 1 hour, or until they've puffed up and are touching one another.
 While the dough is rising, preheat the oven to 190°C. (375°F ; Gas Mark 5)